willpinha/react-computer/CONTRIBUTING.md

-# Contributing to *react.computer*
+# ⚡ Contributing to _react.computer_

 Firstly, thank you for wanting to be part of this project!
-I believe that contributing to *react.computer* is important both to help create the components and for you to learn more about React
+I believe that contributing to _react.computer_ is important both to help create the components and for you to learn more about React

 There are 3 ways you can contribute:

 -   Making a pull request creating or updating one or more components
--   Creating an issue pointing out a bug in *react.computer*
+-   Creating an issue pointing out a bug in _react.computer_
 -   Giving the repository a star!
 This is important to me because it shows that my work is being valued

-For a component to be considered accepted in *react.computer*, it must:
+For a component to be considered accepted in _react.computer_, it must:

 -   Be unique, both in style and functionality
 -   Not contain real people information (phone number, email, ...)